SakifX9/Tekken-7-Frame-Data-Toggle/README.md

 Must open options menu after enabling/disabling to see the changes.

-Will be working on making the Player 1 and 2 frame data toggle seperate from each other.
+Will be working on making the Player 1 and 2 frame data toggle seperate from each other later on.